-GLG Partners Hong Kong Limited
+Man Investments (Hong Kong) Limited

-GLG Partners LP has currently engaged GLG Partners Hong Kong Limited as a sub-investment manager in respect of the subfund Man Umbrella SICAV - Man Convertibles Global.
+GLG Partners LP has currently engaged Man Investments (Hong Kong) Limited as a sub-investment manager in respect of the sub-fund Man Umbrella SICAV - Man Convertibles Global as well as a sub-sub-investment manager in respect of the sub-fund Man Umbrella SICAV - Man Multi-Manager Alternative.

-GLG Partners Hong Kong Limited is a limited company which was established under the laws of Hong Kong and is authorised and regulated by the Securities and Futures Commission of Hong Kong.
-GLG Partners LP and GLG HK are both members of Man Group.
+Man Investments (Hong Kong) Limited is a limited company which was established under the laws of Hong Kong and is authorised and regulated by the Securities and Futures Commission of Hong Kong.
+GLG Partners LP and Man Investments (Hong Kong) Limited are both members of Man Group.

-GLG Partners Hong Kong Limited is an entity which is indirectly wholly owned by Man Group plc.
+Man Investments (Hong Kong) Limited is an entity which is indirectly wholly owned by Man Group plc.
+It manages portions of portfolios allocated to it by GLG Partners LP.
+It identifies and executes the investment orders for its portion of the mandate